 The case

-Based on a 22mm oak slab I used my hand-router for the cutout of ~3mm matching exactly the steel plate and a deeper ~15mm cutout with an 2mm inset of the plate shape, giving it a nice ridge to sit on.
-Unfortunately with the high of the inner cutout I was not able to add an USB connector so I had to attach the cable fixed.
+Based on a 22mm oak slab, I used my hand-router to make the cutout of ~3mm matching exactly the steel plate and a deeper ~15mm cutout with a 2mm inset of the plate shape, giving it a nice ridge to sit on.
+Unfortunately, due to the height of the inner cutout, I was not able to add a USB connector, so I had to attach the cable directly.
 I added an aviator 5-pin connector to have it somewhat detachable.

-On the backside there is an additional cutout under the wrist rest for the brass weight of around 750gram.
-I glued in seven brass screw sockets and used pcb spacers to attach the plate to the case.
+On the backside there is an additional cutout under the wrist rest for the brass weight of around 750 grams.
+I glued in seven brass screw sockets and used PCB spacers to attach the plate to the case.

-I finished the case by rounding of the edges, sanding the wood up to 320 grid and oiling it.
+I finished the case by rounding off the edges, sanding the wood up to 320 grit and oiling it.

 Wiring

-With the curvature of the rows the wiring looks less clean as the one on the Planck 64.
-Overall I uses the same materials and techniques as on the Planck64.
+With the curvature of the rows, the wiring looks less clean than the one on the Planck 64.
+Overall I used the same materials and techniques as on the Planck64.
 At the bottom I added a magnetic reed switch to reset the board in case I mess up the firmware.

 Images